 What was behind the drop?
 Analysts say disappointing earnings reports from big companies, including General Electric and Citigroup played a part, as well as high energy prices.
 They also point to a big loss on the date for Google.
 Stock in the internet darling plunged eight percent.
 Market watchers chalk that up to concern that at $400 a share, Google was over valued.
 There's also concern about the fight Google has found itself in with the Justice Department.

 NORRIS: That fight has to do with privacy.
 Google is refusing to hand over records about the search requests of millions of its users.
 Government lawyers say they need the information to defend a law meant to protect children from online pornography.

 NPR's Laura Sydell has that story.

-Mr. TOM LEAF (Former Attorney, Justice Department): -- and evaluate how effective various filtering softwares, filtering mechanisms would be at preventing access to offensive material on the internet.
+TOM LEAF: — and evaluate how effective various filtering softwares, filtering mechanisms would be at preventing access to offensive material on the internet.